Purple Tape

+Overview

-Purple Tape is the first album by Lisa Loeb, self-released in 1992 on audio cassette only, used to showcase her talents to record companies.
+The album was self-released in 1992 on audio cassette only, used to showcase her talents to record companies.
 The record features mostly Loeb's voice accompanied by a guitar.

-Loeb would later include and re-record the majority of these songs on her later albums Tails and Firecracker.
+Loeb would later include and re-record the majority of these songs on her later albums Tails ("It's Over", "Snow Day", "Do You Sleep?" and "Hurricane") and Firecracker ("This" and "Guessing Game").

-While some songs of the album were later released as b-sides on some of Loeb's singles, the album did not see its CD release until January 22, 2008, when it was released as a two-CD including an extensive interview with Loeb about the album.
+While Purple Tape was a cassette only release some of the songs were released as b-sides on singles from Tails.

+The album itself did not see its CD release until January 22, 2008, when it was released as a two-CD including an extensive interview with Loeb about the album.